Life span: Born: December 5, 1782, Kinderhook, New York.

 While still in his teens, Van Buren was exposed to the highest levels of politics in New York City.
 It was later said that Van Buren learned much through his connections with Burr.

-Efforts to link Van Buren to Burr reached such a level that rumors were even spread that Van Buren was Burr's illegitimate son.
+In later years, efforts to link Van Buren to Burr became outrageous.
+Rumors were even spread that Van Buren was Burr's illegitimate son.

 Later career: After his difficult term as president, Van Buren ran for reelection in the election of 1840, losing to William Henry Harrison.
 Four years later, Van Buren tried to recapture the presidency, but failed to be nominated at the 1844 Democratic convention.
 That convention resulted in James K. Polk becoming the first dark horse candidate.